matthiashimmelmann/matthiashimmelmann.github.io/cv.md

 <tr>
   <td>2021</td>
   <td><a href="https://github.com/matthiashimmelmann/TensegrityEquilibria.jl">TensegrityEquilibria.jl</a>: A Julia package for computations concerning Tensegrity Frameworks.
-For example, their equilibria and their catastrophe sets</td>
+For example, their equilibrium configurations and their catastrophe sets</td>
 </tr>

 <tr>